-For Slovenia, past rulings are any tax rulings within scope that are issued either: (i) on or after 1 January 2014 but before 1 April 2016; or (ii) on or after 1 January 2010 but before 1 January 2014, provided they were still in effect as at 1 January 2014.
+For New Zealand, past rulings are any tax rulings within scope that are issued either: (i) on or after 1 January 2014 but before 1 April 2016; or (ii) on or after 1 January 2010 but before 1 January 2014, provided they were still in effect as at 1 January 2014.

-In the prior years' peer review reports, it was determined that Slovenia's undertakings to identify past rulings and all potential exchange jurisdictions were sufficient to meet the minimum standard.
-Slovenia's implementation in this regard remains unchanged, and therefore continues to meet the minimum standard.
+In the prior years' peer review reports, it was determined that New Zealand's undertakings to identify past rulings and all potential exchange jurisdictions were sufficient to meet the minimum standard.
+New Zealand's implementation continues to meet the minimum standard.